Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Introduction

 \section{Introduction}

 Galaxy dynamics, generally speaking, is the study of the dynamics of selfgravitating matter that consists of the stars in a galaxy, or in a larger scale of clusters of galaxies.
-Since the early days of this subject it was realized that it is appropriate to take a statistical point of view and to describe the dynamics by means of a distribution function $f(t,x,v)$ that at time $t$ gives the density of stars, or of galaxies, at position $x$ in space that have velocity $v.$ For this purpose Jeans introduce in 1915 \cite{jeans} an equation that was later independently considered by Vlasov \cite{vlasov} in the related problem in plasma physics.
+Since the early days of this subject it was realized that it is appropriate to take a statistical point of view and to describe the dynamics by means of a distribution function $f(t,x,v)$ that at time $t$ gives the density of stars, or of galaxies, at position $x$ in space that have velocity $v.$ For this purpose Jeans introduced in 1915 \cite{jeans} an equation that was later independently considered by Vlasov \cite{vlasov} in the related problem in plasma physics.
 This equation came to be known as the Vlasov equation.
-To have a selfconsistent system of equations one has to add the Poisson equation that gives the gravitational potential induced by the self-gravitating matter (in the plasma physics case the electric potential induced by the charged particles).
+To have a selfconsistent system of equations one has to add the Poisson equation that gives the gravitational potential induced by the self-gravitating matter.
 This is the gravitational Vlasov-Poisson system that we study in this paper.
 In three dimensions it is the following system

-As mentioned above, $f(t,x,v)$ is the distribution function.
-Further, $U(t,x)$ is the potential induced by the self-gravitating matter, and $\rho(t,x)$ is the density of matter at the point $x$ in space.
-The Vlasov-Poisson system \eqref{0.1}-\eqref{0.1c} has to be complemented with the boundary condition that corresponds to isolated galaxies, or isolated clusters of galaxies, \beq \lim_{|x|\to \infty} U(t,x) =0. \ene